balzuslu/modulating_performance_monitoring_in_OCD/Project_and_Data_Description.md

 ## Hypotheses
 &nbsp;

-- We expected that inhibitory pre-SMA stimulation by cathodal tDCS would reduce performance monitoring processes, leading to increased error rates and attenuated behavioral adaptation after error commission, that is, reduced post-error slowing (PES).
+- Our primary hypothesis was that compared to sham tDCS, cathodal tDCS would reduce the error-related negativity (ERN) amplitude across healthy individuals and patients with OCD.
 &nbsp;

-- In addition, we hypothesized that compared to sham tDCS, cathodal tDCS would reduce the error-related negativity (ERN) amplitude.
+- In addition, we expected that if inhibitory pre-SMA stimulation by cathodal tDCS attenuates performance monitoring processes, error rates would be increased and behavioral adaptation after error commission, that is, post-error slowing (PES), would be reduced.
 &nbsp;

-- Regarding group differences, we predicted increased ERN amplitudes in patients with OCD compared to healthy participants in the sham condition.
+- Moreover, we predicted that cathodal tDCS would increase the amplitude of the error positivity (Pe).
 &nbsp;

-- We expected the ERN attenuation to be more pronounced in the patient group compared to the control group.
+- To explore effects of cathodal tDCS on performance monitoring during correct responses, we additionally analyzed the correct-response negativity (CRN).
 &nbsp;

-- To explore effects of tDCS on performance monitoring during correct responses, we additionally analyzed the correct-response negativity (CRN).
+- Regarding group differences, we predicted increased ERN amplitudes in patients with OCD compared to healthy participants in the sham condition.
 &nbsp;

-- Moreover, we examined whether cathodal tDCS would increase the amplitude of the error positivity (Pe).
+- We expected the tDCS-induced ERN attenuation to be more pronounced in the patient group compared to the control group.

 &nbsp;